 Each lecture contains a video component, an attachment of any code written in the lecture and a short quiz to check for understanding.

 The final project component of the course is optional but is highly recommended.
 I share access to my private email address where you can send your project upon completion or ask questions as you work through it.
-Upon receiving your final project, I will review it and attack feedback and suggestions, as well as answer any questions you may have.
+Upon receiving your final project, I will review it and attach feedback and suggestions, as well as answer any questions you may have.

 - Python is one of the most widely used and highest demanded programming language in the industry.
 It can be used to create websites, write scrips, create applications and of course, create powerful Artificial Intelligence.